Common bottlenose dolphin: Conservation

 The North Sea, Baltic, Mediterranean and Black Sea populations of the common bottlenose dolphin are listed in Appendix II to the Convention on the Conservation of Migratory Species of Wild Animals (CMS) of the Bonn Convention, since they have an unfavorable conservation status or would benefit significantly from international cooperation organized by tailored agreements.

 The species is included in Appendix II of the Convention on International Trade in Endangered Species (CITES), meaning international trade (including in parts/derivatives) is regulated.

 Estimated population of a few specific areas are including:

+Common bottlenose dolphins are protected under the Marine Mammal Protection Act, which aims to conserve marine mammal populations.
+The Act includes penalties of up to $20,000 in fines and possible imprisonment for harming these animals.
+Additionally, researchers have begun using Geographic Information Systems (GIS) to study dolphin habitats, behaviors, and areas where harmful human activity is occurring, helping guide conservation efforts.

 The species is covered by the Agreement on Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS), the Agreement on the Conservation of Cetaceans in the Black Sea, Mediterranean Sea and Contiguous Atlantic Area (ACCOBAMS), the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region, and the Memorandum of Understanding Concerning the Conservation of the Manatee and Small Cetaceans of Western Africa and Macaronesia.